Paper A

 Post-Execution Defect Attribution

-Fusing dynamic test-failure signals (stack traces, suspect-set ranking) with SHAP-explained repository priors to produce practitioner-actionable triage, not just ranked file lists.
+An empirical comparison of four post-execution attribution methods on 6,000 synthetic failure events, fusing dynamic test-failure signals (stack traces, suspect-set ranking) with repository priors to produce practitioner-actionable triage, not just ranked file lists.
+Under review at Springer EMSE.

 Cross-cutting